A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

-\end{definition} One may have noticed that if we assume $f(\bx)$ is twice continuously differentiable (which holds for various loss functions such as least-squares, logistic loss), the RSC and RSS conditions amount to bounding the curvature of $f(\bx)$ from below and above when restricted to directions with sparse support, respectively.
+\end{definition} With these definitions, we assume the following: \begin{enumerate}[label=$(A\arabic*)$] \item $F(\bx)$ satisfies the RSC condition with parameter $\alpha_{k+K}$. \item For all $1 \leq i \leq n$, $f_i(\bx)$ satisfies the RSS condition with parameter $L_{3k+K}$. \end{enumerate} Here, we recall that $K$ was first introduced in~\eqref{eq:primal} and the parameter $k$ was used in our algorithm.
 Compared to the convex algorithms such as SAG~\cite{sag}, SVRG~\cite{svrg} and SAGA~\cite{saga} that assume strong convexity and smoothness everywhere, we only assume these in a restricted sense.
 This is more practical especially in the high dimensional regime where the Hessian matrix could be degenerate~\cite{agarwal2012fast}.
+We also stress that the RSS condition is imposed on each $f_i(\bx)$, whereas prior work requires it for $F(\bx)$ which is milder than ours~\cite{negahban2009unified}.